Identifying users

 Note: For Native Mobile apps, we store a uuid to be used for identification.
 If the user uninstalls the app or clears data from it, a new uuid will be created.

-You should not use the identify API for anonymous or guest users, since you don't actually know who they are (however, you can still attribute custom variables to unidentified users with Set User Properties API.)
+You should not use the Identify Users API for anonymous or guest users, since you don't actually know who they are (however, you can still attribute custom variables to unidentified users with Set User Properties API.)

 Careful!
 You can't re-identify someone once you've given them a unique id with the identify API.
 Attempting to call the identify API on an already-identified user will split the session and create a new, separate user.
 Not using it on the logout page or screen can help keep different users sharing a browser from being mixed up.